top of page

 What happens if the town does not approve funding for the project?

 • Millis will not receive MSBA reimbursement.
 The Town will exit the MSBA program and must reapply yearly.
-When the Town is ready a new feasibility study would need to be funded and paid by the town directly, with no MSBA reimbursement.
-This typically entails a 4-7 year delay to address the buildings renovation or replacement.
+This typically entails a 4 to7 year delay to address the buildings renovation or replacement.
+When the Town is ready for a new feasibility study, then any new feasibility funding would need to be funded and paid by the town directly, with no MSBA reimbursement.

 • Millis will eventually need to make mandatory ADA/Code compliance upgrades.